 In addition to the curriculum outlined above, pupils in the First Year will also have the opportunity to complete The Inspiring Digital Enterprise Award.
 This programme will help the pupils develop digital, enterprise and employability skills.
 Through our series of online challenges, they can 'win' career and life enhancing badges, unlock new opportunities and, ultimately, gain industry recognised awards that help them stand out from the crowd.

 Contact

-For further information, please contact Mr Peter Collins, Director of Digital Strategy and Head of Computing. (pc@yarmschool.org)
+For further information, please contact Mr Mark Bridle, Head of Computing. (mark.bridle@yarmschool.org)